Helpful FAQs compiled by the experts at Commerce to help consumers understand what federal health care reform means for them.

 The key goal of the health care reform law is to ensure that nobody can be denied coverage or be priced out of coverage due to a health problem.
 If you allow people to wait until they have a health problem to purchase insurance, the health insurance market simply will not work.
 There would be a small number of very expensive choices for everyone.
 So, the law requires that everyone have minimum coverage, creating a larger pool of both sick and healthy individuals.

-The health reform law requires that insurers and employers providing dependent coverage to children make that coverage available to adult children of enrollees up to their 26th birthday.
-This requirement becomes effective for "plan years" beginning Sept.
-23, 2010, so you will be able to enroll your child in group coverage at the first open enrollment period following this date.
-Because the individual market coverage does not use plan years, the U.S. Department of Health and Human Services will have to clarify when this requirement will become effective for individual plans.
+The health reform law requires that insurers and employers that provide dependent coverage to children make that coverage available to adult children of enrollees up to their 26th birthday.
+This requirement became effective for “plan years” beginning September 23, 2010, so parents will be able to enroll a child in group coverage during the next open enrollment period.
+Children can be added to an individual policy when it is renewed.

 Exchanges are the central mechanisms created by the health reform bill to help individuals and small businesses purchase health insurance coverage.
 Beginning in 2014, an Exchange will be established in each state to help consumers make valid comparisons between plans that are certified to have met benchmarks for quality and affordability.
 The Exchanges will also administer the new health insurance subsidies and facilitate enrollment in private health insurance, Medicaid and the Children's Health Insurance Program (CHIP).
 Nobody will be required to purchase health insurance through the Exchange, though subsidies will only be available for plans sold through the Exchange.
 If you would rather buy your insurance through an insurance agent or broker, you will be free to do so.
 If not, you will be able to purchase insurance in a matter of minutes on the Exchange's Web site.